In the late 70's, when Thomas wrapped his loving arms around me for the first time, I felt like I was home. This was very strange

 Your spirit's always near me

-and our sweet love lingers on
+and your sweet love lingers on

-Assuring we will dance again
+Assuring me we'll dance again

 in another time to come....